-The SRTR showed the analysis by age, race, blood type, cPRA, HLA mismatch, diagnosis and locality.
+The SRTR showed the analysis by age, race, blood type, cPRA, HLA mismatch and diagnosis.
 The simulations also reported the average lifespan post-transplant, graft years of life, years of benefit from transplant versus staying on the waiting list, and life years from transplant (LYFT).
 The simulations showed minimal changes due to age or ethnicity, but did show a negative impact on blood type O candidates seeking transplant for Runs 2 through 5.
-For the simulation chosen by the Committee to broaden blood type allocation (Run 4), the reduced cohort showed blood type O candidates were reduced by 2% for kidney alone transplants (266) and 13% for kidney-pancreas transplants (25).
-All other blood types experience an increase in transplant under this simulation.
+For the simulation chosen by the Committee to broaden blood type allocation (Run 4), the reduced cohort showed blood type O candidates were reduced by 2% for kidney alone transplants (n=266) and 13% for kidney-pancreas transplants (n=25).
+All other blood types experience an increase in transplant under this simulation and there was an overall net increase in SPK transplants.